traefik/traefik/docs/content/providers/consul-catalog.md

 Consider every service as Connect capable by default.
 If set to `true`, Traefik will consider every Consul Catalog service to be Connect capable by default.
-The option can be overridden on an instance basis with the `traefik.connect` tag.
+The option can be overridden on an instance basis with the `traefik.consulcatalog.connect` tag.

 ```toml tab="File (TOML)"
 [providers.consulCatalog]